 Flyway also has a undo migration, which can be deployed with a file name that starts with U followed by the version that needs to be undone.
-But this feature is only available in its paid version.
+Its paid version also offers even more complex undo functionality.

 Both the tools offer a decent rollback functionality, but considering only the free version, Flyway offers a good-to-use solution.

 There are use cases where we need to deploy a change to only one environment.
 Liquibase wins here when we've to selectively deploy a change.
 Flyway is also capable of doing it, but you would have to set up a different configuration file for each environment or database.
 With Liquibase we can easily add labels and contexts to ensure deployment in certain places.

 Liquibase allows users to take a snapshot of the current state of the database.
 We can use this state to compare it to another database.
 This would be very helpful in scenarios like failover and database replication.
 Flyway on the other hand doesn't support any of the snapshot features.

 Liquibase offers an added feature called pre-conditions.
 Preconditions allow users to apply changes based on the current state of the database.
 A changeset will only execute if it passes these preconditions.

 Flyway on the other hand doesn't support this.
 But through procedures, we can apply conditions in most SQL-based databases.